Modern Slavery and Human Trafficking Statement for Financial Year Ending December 31, 2018

 - Performing internal supplier audits or assessments through our own staff or a third-party, which may have a greater degree of focus on slavery and human trafficking where these types of risks are identified; and

-- Demanding corrective measures In the event the company becomes aware of any actions or conditions not in compliance with our Supplier Code of Conduct.
+- Demanding corrective measures in the event the company becomes aware of any actions or conditions not in compliance with our Supplier Code of Conduct.
 We also may terminate an agreement with any supplier who does not comply with our Supplier Code of Conduct or the contractual provisions governing compliance with laws and the provisions set forth in our Code of Conduct.

 Our company has a robust global compliance training program in place comprised of mandatory training for employees related to code of conduct and ethical business practices using our E-Learning tool.
-We’re committed to offering training to employees globally that is specifically related to awareness of modern slavery and trafficking in business.

 PERFORMANCE INDICATORS & AUDITS